awslabs/aws-ec2rescue-linux/docs/modules/openssh.md

 2. --inject_key

 Inject a new public key into the authorized_keys file for each user whose home directory is in /home.
 The new key is obtained from the metadata of the running instance.
 Alternatively, the key can be specified via the new_ssh_key parameter.
-This action is performed prior to The inject_key parameter is dependent upon the remediation parameter.
+This action is performed prior to any problem checking and remediation steps.
+The inject_key parameter is dependent upon the remediation parameter.

 3. --new_ssh_key="new key value"